Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Solutions of the STU model,

-Fourth, we can also compare with the construction\footnote{The construction in \cite{Gutperle:2019dqf} used Romans theory coupled to an extra vector multiplet.} of defect solutions in \cite{Gutperle:2019dqf} that preserve $\mathcal{N}=(2,2)$ supersymmetry, and further generalise, by setting one of the $g\mu_i$ to zero, say $g\mu_3=0$.
-The condition below \eqref{valuesorestukey} now eliminates the possibility of the branch $s=+\kappa/2$ and we must have $s=-\kappa/2$.
+Fourth, by setting one of the $g\mu_i$ to zero, say $g\mu_3=0$, we obtain defect solutions that preserve $\mathcal{N}=(2,2)$ supersymmetry.
+This allows us to compare with the construction\footnote{The construction in \cite{Gutperle:2019dqf} used Romans theory coupled to an extra vector multiplet.} of defect solutions in \cite{Gutperle:2019dqf} who just considered $n=1$.
+The condition \eqref{stubranches} now eliminates the possibility of branch 2 with $s=+\kappa/2$ and we must be on the main branch with $s=-\kappa/2$ as denoted by the green lines on figure \ref{fig:stusolnsspace}.
 The supersymmetry constraint now gives $g\mu_R=g\mu_1+g\mu_2=\kappa(1-n)$.
 If we further set $n=1$ we have $g\mu_1=-g\mu_2=g\mu_F/2$ and these are the $\mathcal{N}=(2,2)$ defect solutions of \cite{Gutperle:2019dqf} without conical singularities, with

 This appears to be in accord with (4.17) of \cite{Gutperle:2019dqf}, however the expression for $h_D$ differs, because \cite{Gutperle:2019dqf} did not consider the finite counterterm $\delta_{\Delta R^2}$ that we used in our renormalisation scheme.
 We also note that with $g\mu_3=0$ and $n=1$, we have $g\mu_B=0$ and these are the $\mathcal{N}=(2,2)$ defect solutions indicated in the UV of the RG flows illustrated in figure \ref{fig:sumsolutions}.
 We note, though, that the STU solutions with $g\mu_B=0$ and $n\ne 1$ have $g\mu_3\ne0$ and preserve $\mathcal{N}=(2,0)$ supersymmetry.